wm-pxel/langchain-testbench/README.md

 ## Pre-requisites

-- OpenAI API key
+- OpenAI API key (Necessary if you use OpenAI LLM)
-- Hugging Face API Key
+- Hugging Face API Key (Necessary if you use Hugging Face LLM)

 #### OpenAI API Key